 You are not defined by a number or another person’s idea of what healthy looks like.
 An easy way to do this is to think of a compassionate person you know, a family member or friend who is kind to you.
 Then imagine how that person’s voice sounds, the way he or she responds to you, and how their response makes you feel.

 Think of how their words are positive towards your progress.
 When you come to a point of difficulty in a healthy habit goal, remember to not use verbiage they would not use toward you.
 Practice self-encouragement and calm reassurance as if that person is talking to you.

 - Emotional foods

 Comfort foods and emotional eating are tied to trying to find an escape from negative emotions.
 Emotional eating typically leads to more negative outcomes long-term.
 If you want a way to escape negative internal emotions, it’s important to remember you will likely not find it in an external source.

 - Striving for perfection

-- Change your plan based on your daily needs, like less active means fewer calories.
+- Change your plan based on your daily needs.
+If you’re less active, you need fewer calories.

+- Get support.
+Join a group or a phone a friend, but don’t try to do it alone.
 Big life-changing goals always need a support system.
-Find a family member, friend, or someone you can count on to be your support system.
+Find a family member, friend, or schedule a consultation with a registered dietitian you can count on to help you reach your goals.

 Good luck on your new healthy eating journey!